bossersimon/EQ2341/report.typ

 #set math.equation( numbering: none)
 $ q = vec(1/3,1/3,1/3); quad A = mat(0.9,0.09,0.01; 0.05,0.9,0.05; 0.01,0.09,0.9); quad B = vec(b_1(x),b_2(x), b_3(x)), $ where state 1 = "Standing", state 2 = "Walking", state 3 = "Running".

-An infinite-duration ergodic HMM is chosen to model the behaviour, so it may start in any state.
+An infinite-duration ergodic HMM is chosen to model the behaviour so it may start in any state.
 This choice is due to the fact that there is no way to get locked up in any subset of states (You cannot run forever), and there is no periodicity in these types of activities.

 The following assumptions were made; That each activity is equally probable, so the elements of $q$ are equal for all states.
 For the transition probabilities it is more probable to stay in a certain state for at least a few seconds than to transition directly.
 Given that the data was sampled at $100$Hz and that each window is $100$ samples long, the diagonal values were set quite high to reflect this behaviour.
 A segment of any state is therefore considered to be $9s$ on average, but there is no correct answer here ("How long is a walk?").
-The non-diagonal elements are also somewhat arbitrary; From the "Standing" state it is quite improbable to start running directly, as is the transition from "Running" to "Standing".
+The non-diagonal elements are also somewhat guesstimated; From the "Standing" state it is quite improbable to start running directly, as is the transition from "Running" to "Standing".
 Conversely, while in the "Walking" state, it's assumed that it's equally likely to start running and to stop walking.

 The emission probability distributions are chosen as three separate (scalar) Gaussian distributions.
 There is just a single feature and collecting the features of a recording in a histogram resembles a bell curve so this seems like a reasonable choice.
-One such histogram is shown in *fig ...*.
+One such histogram is shown in @hist.
 The distributions were initialized by fitting to clusters of data for each activity as discussed in section 6.2.4 in the textbook.
 They are defined in @eqB below.

 #set math.equation(numbering: "(1)")
 $ B = vec(b_1~N(0.21, 0.13), b_2~N(1.76, 0.45), b_3~N(6.01, 0.99)) $ <eqB>